noveogroup-amorgunov/race-keys/README.md

 - Refactoring main (move logic to app) reducer and write game ducks
 - Add styles (try bulma-react)
 - Add car images
+- Fix: load race (if races is not loaded) and set currentRace
+- Fix: load game state with races (?) new action

 ## Requirements